Australia–Ireland relations: Post-independence

 In 1941, Australian Prime Minister Robert Menzies became the first Australian Prime Minister to visit Ireland and he met with Irish Taoiseach Éamon de Valera.
 Both nations opened resident diplomatic missions in their respective capitals in 1946.
 The title accorded to the Irish head of mission was ‘Minister Plenipotentiary Representative of Ireland in Australia’ as distinct from High Commissioner which was an “important terminological change” for Ireland.

 During World War II, Ireland remained neutral while Australia fought alongside the British and allies during the war.
 In April 1948, Éamon de Valera travelled to Australia for a six-week tour seeking support for a united Ireland as six counties of Northern Ireland wished to remain part of the United Kingdom.
 However, de Valera's trip was unsuccessful as many Australian born Irish and migrants were not interested in the affairs of Ireland or had lost contact with their home nation.
 During The Troubles which began in the late 1960s in Northern Ireland, there was much sympathy from Australia to both the Republic of Ireland and Northern Ireland which led to the formation of an ‘’Australian Aid for Ireland Organization’’.
 In 2000, Ireland opened a consulate-general in Sydney.
 Both nations have a Working holiday visa agreement.

-Irish Echo announced Melbourne is set to get its Irish consulate.
+The Irish Echo announced that an Irish consulate will be opening in Melbourne.
 The Melbourne Irish community has long argued for a full-time diplomatic base in the city.